Iroquois music

+The religious function of the dances have evolved to deemphasize war dances, in favor of dances focused on curing ailments, commemorating the dead, and controlling the weather.
 Socials within all Iroquois communities are meant to be enjoyed by all in attendance, especially when everyone dances.

+Songs

 Social songs vary in length, verses and tempo depending on the song selection of the singers.
 All dances are done in a counter clockwise direction.

 A social is run by a "house keeper" or "pusher".
 The job of the "house keepers" is to find lead singers and to know which songs that each lead singer knows.
 Their job also includes finding lead dancers for the upcoming dance.
 He then goes to the announcer with the information.
 All dances are introduced in the Iroquois language of the speaker.
 In some instances, instructions are provided to ensure that dances are carried out properly.

+Dances

 The instruments used in the social dances in various combinations are the water drum, the horn rattle, hard sticks and the beating of the feet on the floor.